DOT/IATA/IMDG Hazmat Shipping Training Course

 IMDG CODE 2020 39TH EDITION Book

-INTL MARITIME DANGEROUS GOODS – TWO BOOK SET
+INTL MARITIME DANGEROUS GOODS – TWO BOOK SET (Sold Separately From Course)

 The IMDG Code is written in conjunction with government regulations under the International Convention for the Safety of Life at Sea (SOLAS) and was developed as a uniform international code for the transport of dangerous goods by sea covering sections to assist you with packing, labeling, placarding, markings, handling, emergency response, container traffic and stowage, with particular reference to the segregation of incompatible substances.
 Anyone involved in shipping dangerous goods by vessel should have a copy of this manual.